treeverse/lakeFS/docs/howto/backup-and-restore.md

 ### Dump Metadata
 Dump metadata/refs of the repository by using lakeFS API or CLI.

-* Example code to dump metadata by using lakeFS Python SDK (this process will create `_lakefs/refs_manifest.json` file in your storage for the repository):
+* Example code to dump metadata by using lakeFS Python SDK (this process will create `_lakefs/refs_manifest.json` file in your storage namespace for the repository):

 ```python
 lakefs_sdk_client.internal_api.dump_refs("example-repo")